Charles August Lindbergh: Opposition to World War I

-In 1913 Lindbergh published Banking, Currency, and the Money Trust.
-He also wrote an anti-war polemic titled "Why is Your Country at War?".
-In 1918, under the Comstock laws federal agents destroyed the printing plates, along with Banking, Currency and the Money Trust, which attacked the Federal Reserve and big banks.
-The former was later posthumously released in 1934, under the title, Your Country at War, and What Happens to You After a War In the first chapter, he wrote, "It is impossible according to the big press to be a true American unless you are pro-British.
+He also wrote an anti-war polemic titled Why is Your Country at War?
+In 1918, under the Comstock laws, federal agents destroyed the printing plates of both publications.
+The latter was posthumously released in 1934 under the revised title Your Country at War, and What Happens to You After a War.
+In the first chapter, Lindbergh wrote, "It is impossible according to the big press to be a true American unless you are pro-British.
 If you are really for America first, last and all time, and solely for America and for the masses primarily, then you are classed as pro-German by the big press which is supported by the speculators."
 These beliefs would influence his son, who would later famously oppose American intervention in World War II.

 Gubernatorial campaigns

 In 1918, Lindbergh ran for governor of Minnesota as a Republican against the Republican incumbent, Joseph A. A. Burnquist.
 Lindbergh was endorsed by the Farmers Nonpartisan League, which called for government ownership of some agricultural enterprises, such as mills, plants, and grain elevators.
 Many of his campaign speeches were attended by thousands of supporters.
 But due to his opposition to American entry into the first World War and his connection to the Socialistic Farmers Nonpartisan League, Lindbergh was attacked by the press and there were often protestors who pelted him with eggs and rocks.
 Lindbergh's son Charles worked as his driver and "never forgot the hostile crowds that harassed his father, or the way the press derided him."
 Lindbergh's 1918 bid for governor ultimately failed.
 In 1924, Lindbergh was once again a candidate for governor on the Minnesota Farmer–Labor Party ticket.
 Lindbergh's campaign was cut short by his death.
 He would have been the first Minnesota governor from the party if he had been elected.